sahandd80-stack/EV_IDM_Battery_DT_Project/README.md

 | IDM calibration (Differential Evolution) | 42 |
 | Multi-objective optimisation (Nelder-Mead) | 7 |

-Re-running `bash run_all.sh` on the same machine with the same data produces bit-identical JSON files.
+Re-running `bash run_all.sh` with the documented software environment, the same input data, and the fixed random seeds is intended to reproduce the recorded results closely.
+Exact bit-for-bit identity is not guaranteed across different operating systems, CPU/BLAS stacks, or library versions.

 ---